yassirnajmaoui/yrt-pet-readthedocs-test/README.md

 ### Image (`Image`)

-Images are stored in YRT-PET raw data format (i.e. with the header described [earlier](#yrt-pet-raw-data-format)).
-Images are currently stored as 64-bit floating point numbers although this is likely to change in the future.
-The file extension used is `.img`.
+Images are stored and read in NIFTI format.

 ### Listmode (``ListmodeLUT``)